VirtualScenery/greenscreenstream/README.md

 1. Add custom post-processor shaders.
 2. Customize "mask" color , right now is plain green-screen's so bit narrow.
 3. Background is now a image texture , but will also be possible to use a provided `<video>` resource.
-4.

 ## install

-    npm install greenscreenstream
+    npm install greenscreenstream@beta

 ## demos